appleseedhq/appleseed-maya/docs/source/shaders/material/as_metal.rst

     Rotation angle for the anisotropic highlight in [0,1], mapping a rotation from 0 to 360 degrees.

 *Anisotropy Mode*
-    Toggles between accepting a direct texture map in the form of an anisotropy vector map, or between an explicit vector (or a connection to a node that generates such a vector, such as :ref:`label_as_anisotropy_vector_field` ).
+    Toggles between accepting a direct texture map in the form of an anisotropy vector map, or between an explicit vector (or a connection to a node that generates such a vector [#]_ ).
     It can take the values

         * Anisotropy Map